TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 1/Exodus 1.5.md

 ---

-And all the souls that came out of the loins of Jacob were seventy souls: and Joseph was in Egypt already.
+All the souls who came out of Jacob's body were seventy souls, and Joseph was in Egypt already.